 The data bus width between the CPU and the A/D converter is 8 bits.
 The upper byte can be read directly from the CPU, however the lower byte should be read via a temporary register.
 The temporary register contents are transferred from the ADDR when the upper byte data is read.
-Therefore byte access to ADDR should be done by reading the upper byte first then the lower one.
-Word access is also possible.
+When reading ADDR, read the upper bytes only or read in word units.
 ADDR is initialized to H'0000.

-Table 18.2 Analog Input Channels and Corresponding ADDR Registers
+Table 18.2 Analog Input Channels and Corresponding ADDR Regi isters -- --------